 Structural: Editors have the tendency to put reporters in silos (i.e. - the “Latino journalist,” the “Asian journalist,” etc.)

-Structural: There is often a lack of honest exchanges about diversity and bias between editors and other stakeholders, and between reporters and the communities with which they should be engaging with.
+Structural: There is often a lack of honest exchanges about diversity and bias between editors and other stakeholders, and between reporters and the communities with which they should be engaging.

 So how do we recognize unconscious biases and initiate open and honest discussions about this?
-How do we get editors and hiring managers to buy in to authentic racial equity?
+How do we encourage editors and hiring managers to buy in to authentic racial equity?
 How can we strengthen operations and build relationships in communities where they may not be strong enough?

-One structural question was whether using the term “ethnic and foreign-language media” to describe what are also mostly independent media in nature promotes a conceptual and functional separation of thousands of publications across the country, mostly community news outlets, from the larger media landscape.
+One structural question was whether using the term “ethnic and foreign-language media” to describe what are also mostly independent media promotes a conceptual and functional separation of thousands of publications across the country, mostly community news outlets, from the larger media landscape.

 Are these journalists being ghettoized?
 Who is ethnic?
 Or better still, who is not ethnic?
 Could these publications that inform immigrant communities and communities of color be an integral yet unrecognized part of independent media?
 Or are both independent media and foreign- and English-language local publications all community media?